symengine/symengine.py/README.md

     CMake       >= 2.8.7
     Python2     >= 2.7      or Python3 >= 3.3
     Cython      >= 0.19.1
-    SymEngine   >= 0.1.0
+    SymEngine   >= 0.2.0

-For SymEngine, only a specific commit (see symengine_version.txt) is supported.
+For SymEngine, only a specific commit/tag (see symengine_version.txt) is supported.
 Latest git master branch may not work as there may be breaking changes in SymEngine.

 Python wrappers can be installed by,